arthurmv/MP4maker/README.md

 # MP4maker
-An ffmpeg script aiming get the best quality into standard mp4 video file.
+A Windows ffmpeg script aiming get the best quality into standard mp4 video file.
+## Requirements
+* ffmpeg in PATH
+* MediaInfo in PATH
+* ffpb and Python installed